Terms and conditions

-Privacy is not guaranteed on any tour or transfer.
-Private tours/transfers can be requested and extra fees may apply.
+Privacy is not guaranteed on any experience.
+Private experiences can be requested and extra fees may apply.

 Passenger and baggage weight

-For all services except “Bushwalker” flights from Hobart to Melaleuca, a total baggage weight restriction of 15kg applies.
+For all services (except bushwalker flights to/from Melaleuca) a total baggage weight restriction of 15kg applies.

-For ‘bushwalker’ flights to Melaleuca, a total baggage weight of 20kg applies.
+For bushwalker flights to/from Melaleuca a total baggage weight of 20kg applies.

 Excess baggage may incur extra fees.
 Excess baggage availability is not guaranteed.

-Up to 4 kg of carry-on items can be carried on board per passenger on tour and scenic flights
+Up to 4 kg of carry-on items can be carried on board per passenger on experiences and scenic flights

-We do not guarantee specific seats in aircraft, including window seats, on any tour, scenic flight or transfer.
+We do not guarantee specific seats in aircraft, including window seats, on any experience or scenic flight.
 Passengers must sit in seats as directed by the flight crew.

 Unless otherwise specified, cancellation fees apply to all our services.

-- Experiences / flights (5 people or less) cancelled with more than 48 hours’ notice – no cancellation fee applies
+- 5 guests or less and cancelled with more than 48 hours’ notice – no cancellation fee applies

-- Experiences / flights (6 people or more) cancelled with more than 7 days notice – no cancellation fee applies
+- 6 or more guests cancelled with more than 7 days notice – no cancellation fee applies

 - For experiences and charters not cancelled within these time frames (above) the cancellation fee is 100% of the experience, transfer or charter price and no refunds are given.